 splash The American Venus is a romantic comedy set against the backdrop of a beauty pageant, namely the actual 1925 Miss America contest in Atlantic City.
-The film is the second in which Louise Brooks appeared, and the first for which she received screen credit.
+In the film, Brooks plays Miss Bayport, a beauty contestant and “mannequin” (then a term for a fashion model).
+The American Venus is the second film in which Brooks appeared, but the first for which she received screen credit.
+Brooks made something of a splash, and it was this film and her next, A Social Celebrity, which proved to be her “break-out” roles.
+(Incidentally, both The American Venus and A Social Celebrity were named one of Photoplay magazine’s “Six Best Films of the Month”– and the rest, as they say, is history.)

-The American Venus proved popular upon release, and continued to be shown around the United States for an unusually long two years.
-Though largely eye-candy, many fans and at least a few critics responded to the numerous scantily clad bathing beauties, an elaborate tableaux and fashion show, and the film’s pioneering use of Technicolor.
+The American Venus proved popular upon release.
+Rose Pelswick, writing in the New York Evening Journal, stated “Famous Players-Lasky tied up with the recent beauty contest, and the result is a bewildering succession of events that range from artistic tableaux to a Keystone comedy chase.”
+Though largely eye-candy, many fans and at least a few critics responded favorably to its scantily clad bathing beauties, elaborate tableaux and fashion show, as well as the film’s pioneering use of Technicolor.
 The critic for the Boston Herald wrote, “The scenes made at Atlantic City and during the prologue are artistically done in Technicolor.
 Comedy relief in abundance is furnished by a wild automobile chase replete with giggles and thrills.
 The picture on the whole is entertaining.”

-The stars of the film, which was called a “shape show” by some publications, were Esther Ralston, a renown beauty, and Fay Lanphier, the reigning Miss America.
-Though she had only a small role, Brooks was featured on a lobby card and film poster, as well as in advertisements.
-She was also singled out by a handful of critics.
-The female critic for the New York Evening Journal noted Brooks’ “distinct screen personality”, while the male critic for the New York World stated Brooks was “better looking than any of the other brunettes now acting in films”.
+The stars of the film, which was even called a “shape show” by some publications, were Esther Ralston, a renown beauty, and Fay Lanphier, the reigning Miss America.
+Ford Sterling, one of the original Keystone Kops, and Lawrence Gray, were in support.
+Louise Brooks, who had a smaller role and was billed fifth, was noticed and made something of a splash.
+Brooks was featured in the film’s promotion, on a lobby card and film poster, as well as in advertisements.
+She was also mentioned in reviews and singled out by a handful of critics.
+The female critic for the New York Evening Journal noted Brooks’ “distinct screen personality,” while the male critic for the New York World stated Brooks was “better looking than any of the other brunettes now acting in films.”

 STORY SYNOPSIS: